01-edu/public/subjects/borrow_box/README.md

 Game time.

-You will implement some **CRUD** functionality for a game.
-You will need to implement the `Game` structure with the following associated functions:
+You will implement some **CRUD** functionality for a game session.
+You will need to implement the `GameSession` structure with the following associated functions:

-- `new`: which initializes a game state with player names and some other information.
+- `new`: which initializes a game session state with player names and some other information.
 This function returns the structure wrapped in a `Box`.

 - `read_winner`: which returns a tuple with the name and score of the player who is currently winning.
 In the case that no player is winning, it should return the same tuple with the string `"Same score! tied"` and the tied score.